BroaCosmica/Searcher/README.md

     python -m virtualenv venv

-Then install the packages, <em> or you can do pip install -r requirements.txt<em>:
+Then install the packages, <em> or you can do pip install -r requirements.txt</em>:

 * pip install selenium
 * pip install kivy[base] kivy_examples